Skip to Content

 We want the freedom of flight to be experienced by as many as possible, so you have the option to pay as you go or pay it all upfront.

-How Long Does a Skydiving License Last?
+How Long Does a USPA Skydiving License Last?

 Skydiving is kind of like riding a bike, once you get the hang of it the muscle memory sticks with you.
 Each skydiving license has a different expiration date, but once you’re licensed you never have to fully start over.
 After a predetermined number of days has elapsed since your last jump, you’re required to take refresher training and complete a coach jump: